Dearden's

 In its last decades the Dearden's jingle proclaimed on its commercials on Spanish-language television: "Dearden's, es la tienda más grande, al servicio de usted" ("Dearden's is the largest store at your service").

 At the time it closed, it had 420 employees and branch locations, including many area Latino strongholds, in Anaheim, Chino, Commerce, Huntington Park, La Puente, Santa Ana, and Van Nuys.
+The Van Nuys store at 6609 Van Nuys Boulevard was originally a location of Butler Brothers Department Stores, opened in 1951.